Pienats/home-servers/README.md

 ```
 200		<vpn table name>
 ```
+This will create the alternate routing table used for the policy based routing.

 ## Create/Update OpenVPN configuration files
 It is assumed that the user knows how to appropriately set up the OpenVPN configuration files to achieve the following: